 But It takes just a few minutes to see what’s out there, and switching can be effortless.

 Why you should consider changing internet provider

 Ofcom estimates that there are around 20 million people outside their minimum contract term, and they could be missing out by not switching.

 Even if you’re happy with your existing ISP there are a number of reasons why it’s worth reviewing your options to see if you could get a better deal elsewhere.

 - Switch to save money

-We aren’t often rewarded for loyalty to broadband providers; the price can increase significantly after a special offer ends, and may rise throughout the year due to inflation or increased costs for the ISP.
+We aren’t often rewarded for loyalty to broadband providers; the price can increase significantly after a special offer ends, and may rise throughout the year.
 The end result is that existing customers outside their contract can be paying a lot more than those who sign up for a new deal.
 Even Ofcom has taken notice of this and implemented new rules that require providers to notify customers when their contract ends.

 Switching can knock a big chunk off the cost of your broadband as you take advantage of introductory prices and special offers.
 It’s common for broadband deals to offer discounted prices for the initial contract term and these can be fantastic value for money...so long as you switch or renegotiate at the end of that contract.

 Free gifts such as shopping vouchers, pre-paid credit cards, cashback and gadgets are often given away with new broadband deals, and can be excellent value for money when taken into account with the overall cost of the broadband contract.